zd333/nest_talk/README.md

 # More

-- websockets
+Websockets
-- microservices
+Microservices
-- Swagger
+Swagger
-- Sentry
+Sentry
-- ...
+...